Aedrus/cicero-online-writer/readme.md

 The frontend UX/UI was designed from the ground up using **Affinity Designer** and **Figma**.
 A great deal of planning and research was carried out to ensure the final product was user friendly and competitive with similar software.
 A more in-depth overview of the UX/UI design process for this project can be found on my [portfolio](http://marioferrera.com).

 ## The Backend
-I chose to begin this project by getting the backend server up and running.
-The reasoning behind this is that I believe it is better to have the backend set up early to give us room to test data manipulation with the frontend later on.
+For Cicero, I chose to start with engineering the backend before the frontend.
+The reasoning behind this is that it is better to have the backend set up early to create room for testing data manipulation later on.

-We start by setting up our project, importing packages, and creating our node/express app within the server.js file.
+First, we need to setup the project infrastructure by creating the directory, installing packages with NPM, and creating the node/express app within the server.js file entrypoint.
 This will get us up and running so we can test our routing handlers with HTTP requests using postman.
+I also get our database setup with MongoDB and connect it to our server.

+Next, we start defining the actual router API's that handle typical HTTP requests (GET, PUT, DELETE, etc.).
+Routing is the equivalent of a team of post office workers who handle the process of receiving a request to send a package (request), verifying and shipping the request (controller), and ensuring that the package passes some benchmarks before being shipped off (models).

+The core components are as follows:
+- **Models** - These .js files define the structure of data coming into the database.
+Using a schema, the model ensures that no data is added to a path in the DB without meeting certain structural requirements.
+- **Controllers** - These .js files handle the actual process of making a request through a router.
+Controllers contain various functions for each type of request (get, delete, etc.) and often utilize a model.
+- **Routes** - These .js files hold the top-level routers for a collection.
+The relative controller functions get plugged into this file which creates a fully-functional router.

+### Route Creation

+The first routing handler group we will work on is Documents. **Documents** in this enviroment refer to the pages that the user fills with text and then uploads to the database so they can be opened and closed at will.
+This concept can be translated to personal software where data moves through the user's hard drive rather than a database.

+The process is as follows:
+- Setup our schema and model for what a document should contain.
+In this case, we laid out some document info at the top as well as the structure of each document using HTML elements.
+- Setup controllers for each CRUD operation.
+We cover everything from creating a document to deleting multiple documents based on a query.
+- Assign our controllers to each route in our router file.
+These contain the directory of our documents based on the REST methodology.

+We also did the same thing with the user routes.
+Here we setup user registration and login which also utilized bcrypt for password hashing and jsonwebtoken for authentication.
+Here's why we used these two libraries.
+- **bcrypt** - This offers the ability to hash or encrypt the user's password when registering.
+To ensure that a user's password is protected, in the event of any leaks, we use this encryption on the passwords.
+- **jsonwebtoken** - This handles how we differentiate between user sessions.
+Basically, in order to show the correct data for the correct user, we attach a unique web token to a specific user account.
+Then when a user logs in with that accounts credentials they get access to that unique session and its web token—i.e. they can see all the documents attached to that user.

 ## Developer Checklist
 ### Backend
-- [ ] Setup routing handlers + controllers for HTTP requests.
-- [ ] Setup database with MongoDB.
+- [X] Setup temp. database with MongoDB.
-- [ ] Define base models and schema for major data using Mongoose.
+- [X] Define base models and schema for major data using Mongoose.
+- [X] Setup routing handlers + controllers for HTTP requests.
+  - [X] Document (page) routing handlers.
+  - [X] User Login and Registration routing handlers.
+- [ ] Implement user authentication and sessions.
 - [ ] Create a secure API for handling the request of sensitive information for use on server.
 - [ ] Define a potential theshold for data or artificial limit to take into account database storage limitations.
-- [ ] Implement user accounts and authentication.
-- [ ] Implement unique views and data depending on user account.
 ### Frontend (React)
 - [ ] Build out header bar component.
 - [ ] Build out canvas/writer section component.